 Hotel

 Event is called "Rosswood" if you are calling to book.
 This is where we have a hotel block and our recommended accommodation choice.
 This hotel is not in downtown Salt Lake, but closer to Millcreek Canyon, where the wedding venue is.
 It is also at the mouth of Parley's Canyon (towards Park City) if that is of interest as well.
-We are working on getting a shuttle from the hotel to transport hotel guests to and from the venue.
+For hotel shuttle to the venue information scroll down a little.
 For any further exploring of SLC, we encourage you to use Uber or Lyft, unless we are available to pick you up and spend time with you as well.
 For transportation to and from the airport, Salt Lake Airport Shuttle (https://saltlakeairportshuttle.com/) is an option if you don't want to use a ride share service or rent a car.

 Travel Note